apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - update an existing :term:`origin`
 - delete an existing :term:`origin`

-.. _tp-profiles-page:
+.. _tp-configure-profiles:

 Profiles
 --------
-A table of all :term:`Profile`\ s.
-From here you can see :term:`Parameter`\ s, servers and :term:`Delivery Service`\ s assigned to each :term:`Profile`.
+A table of all :term:`Profiles`.
+From here you can see :term:`Parameters`, servers and :term:`Delivery Services` assigned to each :term:`Profile`.
 Each entry in the table has these fields:

-:Name:             The name of the :term:`Profile`
+:Name:             The :ref:`profile-name` of the :term:`Profile`
-:Type:             The type of this :term:`Profile`, which indicates the kinds of objects to which the :term:`Profile` may be assigned
+:Type:             The :ref:`profile-type` of this :term:`Profile`, which indicates the kinds of objects to which the :term:`Profile` may be assigned
-:Routing Disabled: For :term:`Profile`\ s applied to :term:`cache server` s (Edge-tier or Mid-tier) this indicates that Traffic Router will refuse to provide routes to these machines
+:Routing Disabled: The :ref:`profile-routing-disabled` setting of this :term:`Profile`
-:Description:      A user-defined description of the :term:`Profile`, typically indicating its purpose
+:Description:      This :term:`Profile`'s :ref:`profile-description`
-:CDN:              The CDN to which this :term:`Profile` is restricted.
-To use the same :term:`Profile` across multiple CDNs, clone the :term:`Profile` and change the clone's CDN field.
+:CDN:              The :ref:`profile-cdn` to which this :term:`Profile` is restricted.
+To use the same :term:`Profile` across multiple CDNs, clone the :term:`Profile` and change the clone's :ref:`profile-cdn` field.

 :term:`Profile` management includes the ability to (where applicable):